uw-loci/EBEAM_webmonitor/README.md

 Webpage autoupdates every minute to reflect any new logs.

+## Logic for Updating Numerical Readings on the Dashboard

+1. **Live Polling**
+   The dashboard polls for updates every 1 minute while the experiment is running
+   (i.e., as long as the log file on Google Drive continues to receive new updates).

+2. **Experiment Inactivity**
+   If the log file is **not modified for 15 consecutive minutes**, the experiment is considered **inactive**, and the dashboard displays:
+   `"Experiment is not running"`
+   This is determined by comparing the current time to the `modifiedTime` of the most recently fetched log file.

+3. **Temperature Readings is set to `'--'` if**
+   Temperature readings are shown as `'--'` in the following cases:
+   - If the **PMON subsystem was never connected**, in which case the `DEBUG: PMON temps:` log line shows `None` for temperature values.
+   - If the **PMON is disconnected during an active experiment**, and the log explicitly shows the temperature readings as `'DISCONNECTED'`.
+   - If the **experiment has stopped**, and the log file is no longer being updated (i.e., stale), we discard the temperature readings **15 minutes after exiting** the EBEAM dashboard.

+4. **Pressure is set to `'--'` if**:
+   - No valid pressure reading has been received in the **last 2 minutes** (tracked via `lastPressureTimestamp`).
+   - The **experiment has been stopped** and the log file is stale.
+Like with temperatures, pressure readings are discarded **15 minutes after exiting** the dashboard.

 ## Hosting Information:
 [render.com](https://render.com/) is the hosting service.
 Render automatically restarts the hosting server for each change to the git main branch. render requires the following environment variables: